asimonia/ReactBasicsProject/README.md

 Component Class: A component definition that can include things like state, helper methods and other advanced hooks into the page’s DOM.

+## Understanding State
+getInitialState: Component method for defining the initial state of your component.
+Flux: A pattern for organizing your state in an application.
+Redux: A popular library for managing application state and state changes.